 \subsection{Non-identity skip connections}

 If the singularity elimination hypothesis is correct, there should be nothing special about identity skip connections.
 Skip connections other than identity should lead to training improvements if they eliminate singularities.
-For the permutation symmetry breaking of the hidden units, the crucial condition is that the skip connection vector for each unit should disambiguate that unit from all other nodes in that layer.
-Mathematically, this corresponds to an orthogonality condition on the skip connectivity matrix.
+For the permutation symmetry breaking of the hidden units, ideally the skip connection vector for each unit should disambiguate that unit \textit{maximally} from all other units in that layer.
+This is because as shown by the analysis in \citet{wei2008} (Figure~\ref{amari_fig}), even partial overlaps between hidden units significantly slow down learning (near-singularity plateaus).
+Mathematically, the maximal disambiguation requirement corresponds to an orthogonality condition on the skip connectivity matrix (any full-rank matrix breaks the permutation symmetry, but only orthogonal matrices maximally disambiguate the units).~Adding orthogonal vectors to different hidden units is also useful for breaking potential (exact or approximate) linear dependencies between them.
 We therefore tested random dense orthogonal matrices as skip connectivity matrices.
 Random dense orthogonal matrices performed slightly better than identity skip connections in both CIFAR-10 and CIFAR-100 datasets (Figure~\ref{ortho_fig}a, black vs. blue).
 This is because, even with skip connections, units can be deactivated for some inputs because of the ReLU nonlinearity (recall that we do not allow skip connections from the input layer).
 When this happens to a single unit at layer $l$, that unit is effectively eliminated for that subset of inputs, hence eliminating the skip connection to the corresponding unit at layer $l+1$, if the skip connectivity is the identity.